Frequently Asked Questions:

 Are reservations and deposits required?

 Yes.
 We do require reservations and deposits.
-Deposits are non-refundable.
+DEPOSITS ARE NON-REFUNDABLE.
 Because classes and timeslots fill up quickly, we suggest you make your reservation as far in advance as possible.
 See our current price list for deposit amounts.
+If you choose not to show-up for your skydive you forfeit your deposit.

 Can I reschedule?

 Yes.
-You can reschedule using our online booking system up to 7 days before your tandem.
-Log in here using the email address that was entered for you when your booking was scheduled.
+You can reschedule up to seven days before your tandem.
+If your tandem is currently scheduled and is more than seven days away, log in here using the email address that was entered for you when your booking was scheduled.
 Click the "Forgot Password" link to have a new password emailed to you.
+From there you can manage your booking.

 What if the weather is poor and jumping is postponed or cancelled?